CNES/eoscale/docs/source/memory_profiling.rst

     As EOScale stores all the data manipulated in memory, it is important to choose the type of these variables carefully.
-It is also possible to delete certain variables that have become useless in the context manage using :meth:`eoscale.core.manager.EOContextManager.release`.
+It is also possible to delete certain variables that have become useless in the context manage using :meth:`eoscale.manager.EOContextManager.release`.